SIBO, Do You Have It? What Now?

 So, what can you do to manage SIBO and reduce your symptoms?
 Here are five things you might want to try:

 1. Change Your Diet: One of the main causes of SIBO is an imbalanced gut microbiome.
-To help rebalance your gut, try reducing or eliminating foods like onions, garlic, and other known trigger foods from your diet.
-Some of the known trigger foods are: All processed foods (foods mass produced in a factory with cheap ingredients), gluten, dairy, and sugar.
+To help rebalance your gut, try reducing or eliminating foods that are high in FODMAPS, like onions, garlic, and other known trigger foods from your diet.
+This isn’t a long term solution, but rather a quick fix to reduce symptoms while you treat the issue.
+Some of the other known trigger foods are: All processed foods (foods mass produced in a factory with cheap ingredients), gluten, dairy, and sugar.
 These foods tend to ferment in the gut, or feed the bacteria that’s already overgrown and causing symptoms.

-2. Consider Antibiotics: There are specific antibiotics meant to tackle this imbalance of bacteria and can be effective in treating SIBO.
+2. Consider Antibiotics or Herbal Treatment: There are specific antibiotics meant to tackle this imbalance of bacteria and can be effective in treating SIBO.
 Paired with rebalancing the gut, antibiotics are effective.
-Your doctor may prescribe antibiotics such as rifaximin, neomycin, or metronidazole.
-However, antibiotics can also have side effects and may not be suitable for everyone so it’s important to talk with someone about how to make sure the antibiotics don’t cause a gut imbalance elsewhere in the gut!
+There are studies that show a specific combination of herbals can also be very effective, however they are known to take a bit longer to have the desired effect.
+Your doctor may prescribe antibiotics such as rifaximin, neomycin, or alinia.

-3. Probiotics and Prebiotics: Taking probiotics and prebiotics can help increase the amount of beneficial bacteria in your gut and help restore balance to your microbiome.
+3. Probiotics and Prebiotics: Taking probiotics and prebiotics can help increase the amount of beneficial bacteria in your gut and help restore balance to your microbiome but taking them before you’re ready can lead to even more symptoms.
 Probiotics are live bacteria that are beneficial to your gut, while prebiotics are the food that these bacteria feed on.
-You can get probiotics from supplements or fermented foods like kefir, yogurt, and sauerkraut.
+Ideally we rid the digestive system of the imbalance and then incorporated both pre-and pro-biotics when you’re ready.

 Previous